DomenicoMassimoCavaglieri/FizzBuzz/README.md

 # FizzBuzz
+<p>FizzBuzz is a simple exercise that prints the result on the browser console:</p>
 Print the numbers from 1 to 100 inclusive, each on their own line.

 If, however, the number is a multiple of three then print Fizz instead, and if the number is a multiple of five then print Buzz.